dStaicu/dockerized-laravel-with-vue-movie-app/README.md

 ## Steps

-1. in folderul src modificam .env.example in .env
+1. change .env.example to .env in '/src'
-2. rulam din terminal "docker-compose up -d" and that's all :)
+2. go to root folder and run "docker-compose up -d"

-!!
-Dupa ce au fost ridicate containerele se ruleaza automat composer install, php artisan migrate si php artisan seed, aplicatia este functionala in momentul in care s-au instalat pachetele de composer si a terminat de migrat.
-Putem verifica citind log-urile de la containerul composer prin comanda "docker-compose logs composer", aplicatia este vizbila in momentul in care ultimul mesaj este "Database seeding completed successfully".

-Aplicatia ar trebui sa fie acum vizibila la 127.0.0.1:8033
+After all containers are up, composer container will run automatically 'composer install && php artisan migrate && php artisan db:seed"
+The app is working only after the composer has finished installing the packages.
+To see the current status of composer you need to run in terminal "docker-composer logs composer"

+The app should be visible at 127.0.0.1:8033

 ## Endpoints